 Ireland’s 100,000 beef and dairy cattle farmers are among the first in the world to face the challenge of dealing with legislated emissions reduction targets.

 In July the Irish Government committed to a legislative framework that will require emissions from agriculture to be cut by 25 percent by 2030.

-The legally binding pledge requires Ireland’s farming sector to cut emissions from current levels of 23 million tonnes to 17 million tonnes by 2030, a reduction of 5.75 tonnes within eight years.
+The legally binding pledge requires Ireland’s farming sector to cut emissions from current levels of 23 million tonnes to 17 million tonnes by 2030.

 Some have expressed concern the targets will give producers no choice but to cull livestock numbers.

 However, the technical director of the country’s innovative national testing program for cattle is confident the targets can be met through genetics and breeding improvements.

 Ireland has a key advantage in this area that many other countries do not, due to a unique level of national cooperation on breeding decisions achieved two decades ago.

 In 1998 more than 30 entities in the Irish beef and dairy cattle industries agreed to give up the genetic data they individually owned and controlled and share it in a collective central database for the benefit of the national industry.